rkulla/vimogen/README.md

+Vimogen is perhaps the easiest way to install, remove, or update Vim plugins.

+Before reading on note that it only works if you use *nix (OSX/Linux/etc) & Bash.
+So it will not work if you use Windows or Zsh, for example.
+Feel free to fork it and make it work on Windows or other shells besides bash if you want to, though!

-Vimogen is a zero-configuration Pathogen bundle manager that manages the installing/deleting/updating of all your Vim plugins.
+Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager that manages the installing/deleting/updating of all your Vim plugins.
 It also makes it easy to keep all of your Vim plugins synchronized across different machines.

 Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put git URLs to Vim plugins in